ldelossa/litee-gh-testing/README.md

 # Litee-gh-testing

-this is a test repository for developing `litee-gh.nvim`
+this is a test repository for developing one crappy plugin

 woops